ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/sources/sfdc/sfdc_base_doc.md

 The opportunity source table contains info about your opportunities, which are sales or pending deals.
 [Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/salesforce/#opportunity)

 {% enddocs %}
+{% docs sfdc_opportunity_split %}

+The opportunity source table contains info about your opportunities, which are sales or pending deals.
+[Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/salesforce/#opportunity)

+{% enddocs %}
+{% docs sfdc_opportunity_split_type %}

+The opportunity source table contains info about your opportunities, which are sales or pending deals.
+[Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/salesforce/#opportunity)

+{% enddocs %}
+{% docs sfdc_opportunity_team_member %}

+The opportunity source table contains info about your opportunities, which are sales or pending deals.
+[Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/salesforce/#opportunity)

+{% enddocs %}
 {% docs sfdc_contact_role_source %}

 The opportunity contact role is a junction object between Opportunities and contacts that facilitates a many:many relationship.
 [Link to Salesforce Documentation](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_opportunitycontactrole.htm)